univention/office365/doc/README-code.md

                        └────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

-In the middle, a connector classes are being used to connect to the Microsoft Graph API and to the UCS LDAP side.
+In the middle, connector classes connect to the Microsoft Graph API and to the UCS LDAP side.
 Only these classes have the needed "knowledge" to connect both sides.

 You should be able to use most of the code outside the listeners.